GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Discuss new opportunities for further learning, development, and growth.|Comments|
 |:---:|:---:|
 |NVIDIA DLI| Testing on Wendian, needed to fix JupyterLab envs first, ready to try again.
 Give it shot on building it on DELTA.~
-|GRANT: Eng. a Trajectory of Success| Group workshop meeting on Jan 9-10 at Golden hotel.
+|GRANT: Eng. a Trajectory of Success| VECTOR launch successful.
+Emailed new Omniverse contact at Mines.
 |CloudCompare workshop idea| Talk to Gabe Walton, workshop by vender then a followup.
 Drone data etc.
 ## Decisions
 ###Agreed upon actions to be taken.